-Throughout Year 8 knowledge and skills continue to be developed with independence and challenge continuing to be of great importance.
-As well as developing understanding of poetry and experiencing it within context, children have an opportunity to look at the books from a socio-political perspective and explore a Shakespeare text through film and theme.
+Throughout Year 8, knowledge and skills continue to be developed with independence and challenge continuing to be of great importance.
+As well as developing understanding of poetry and experiencing it within context, pupils have an opportunity to look at the books from a socio-political perspective and explore a Shakespeare text through film and theme.
 Both reading and writing are taught in parallel throughout KS3 with future GSCE skills at the centre of all lesson planning.

 World Book Day:

 Every year, we celebrate National World Book Week by a whole school extravaganza of events.
 Pupils can participate in a range of competitions such as: dress as your favourite book character, extreme reading photos and shoe-box dioramas.
 Each year, this special day will evolve around a theme, such as Fantasy or Sci-Fi, giving each pupil an insight into each chosen genre.

 Oakfield is an Accelerated Reader School: